-- 1) Go to the main Davenport University page at www.davenport.edu and sign in using the login button in the top right corner of the page. - 2) Click on My Connection, located in the upper right corner of the screen. - 3) Choose the Staff Connection tab. - 4) Click on the Benefits, Health and Wellness link under Human Resources on the Staff Connections page on the Davenport Website. - 5) Click on Benefits ONLINE ENROLLMENT and Changes button to go to the Online Enrollment site. - 6) Login in using your user name and password you set up or register to enroll.
+- 1) Go to the main Davenport University page at www.davenport.edu and sign in using the login button in the top right corner of the page. - 2) Click on My Connection, located in the middle of the page. - 3) Choose the Staff Connection tab. - 4) Click on the Benefits, Health and Wellness link under Human Resources on the Staff Connections page on the Davenport Website. - 5) Click on mangae your benefits Employee Navigator button to go to the Online Enrollment site. - 6) Login in using your user name and password you set up or register to enroll.
 Your user name and password should match your Network/Email login information.
 Request to have your password reset if you cannot remember it. - 7) Once you have access to the system, you will be guided through several screens where you will elect your coverage. - 8) At the end of the enrollment you will be asked to confirm your elections.